dfinity/portal/docs/tutorials/hackathon-prep-guide/3-exploring-the-backend.md

 # 3: Exploring the backend code

-## Exploring the `vite-motoko-react` backend code
+## Overview

-In the previous tutorial, you deployed a sample full-stack dapp built using Vite, React, and Motoko.
-This tutorial builds off of the previous tutorial, so if you haven't followed [2: Deploying your first fullstack dapp](2-deploying-first-fullstack-dapp.md), it is recommended that you complete it prior to starting this tutorial.
+In the previous tutorial, you deployed a sample full-stack dapp using the `vite-react-motoko` example boilerplate.
+This tutorial builds off of that previous tutorial, so if you haven't followed [2: Deploying your first fullstack dapp](2-deploying-first-fullstack-dapp.md), it is recommended that you complete it prior to starting this tutorial.

-In the sample fullstack dapp, you learned that the frontend UI interacts with the backend canister's method `counter`.
+Previously, you learned that the frontend UI interacts with the backend canister's method `counter`.
 When the UI button is clicked, the backend canister's method `counter` increases the value of `count` by an increment of 1.
 In this tutorial, you'll explore the backend code to learn more about the `counter` method.

+## Exploring the `vite-motoko-react` backend code

 Recall that the `vite-motoko-react` project includes the following files and subdirectories: